Emory-HITI/Niffler/README.md

 $ mvn clean install

-Please refer to each module's individual README for additional instructions.
+Please refer to each module's individual README for additional instructions on deploying and using Niffler for each of its components.

 # Citing Niffler

 If you use Niffler in your research, please cite the below paper:

 * Pradeeban Kathiravelu, Puneet Sharma, Ashish Sharma, Imon Banerjee, Hari Trivedi, Saptarshi Purkayastha, Priyanshu Sinha, Alexandre Cadrin-Chenevert, Nabile Safdar, Judy Wawira Gichoya. **A DICOM Framework for Machine Learning Pipelines against Real-Time Radiology Images.** arXiv preprint [arXiv:2004.07965](http://arxiv.org/abs/2004.07965) (2020).